-The location of the vector table is determined by the Vector Base Address (VBA).
-Please see Section 5.6.11 for the reset value of the VBA.
+The location of the vector table is determined by the Vector Base Address (VBA) register.
+Please see Part 5.6.12 for the reset value of the VBA.

 In some configurations, the reset address and COP reset address will correspond to vector 0 and 1 of the interrupt vector table.
 In these instances, the first two locations in the vector table must contain branch or JMP instructions.
 All other entries must contain JSR instructions.